mlynch5187/bakery_rails/README.md

 This is a practice project.
 It is meant to cover CRUD functions, relationships and routing.
 There are 3 resources and 4 tables.
 A baker has many recipes, but a recipe is written by only one baker.
 A recipe can have many ingredients.
 An ingredient can be used in many different recipes.

-* Clone, bundle, rake db:create
+* Clone, bundle, rake db:create,migrate

 * There are failing relationship tests.
 Fix these first.
 Validation tests are not present.
 Add them if you feel like it and have time.